ExplATeD: Exploring ASR-enriched Television Debates

 About the project

-Relevance of this project extends beyond the ecstasy case study: cross-media public debate analysis of ASR-enriched data on any topic will benefit, particularly in the MS, as the approach’s current potential in the infrastructure will be documented in a Research Demonstration.
+Relevance of this project extends beyond the ecstasy case study: cross-media public debate analysis of ASR-enriched data on any topic will benefit.
 For future development, user requirements for improved accommodation of leveled approach analysis of television data will be collected.
 The results will be disseminated to the Digital Humanities community with a conference presentation at EADH 2023 on how ASR can be used to search and analyze digitized television archives and a journal article on the reputation of ecstasy in Dutch media and the crossmedia turn for digital history for TMG: Journal for Media History.
-Lastly, a hands-on tutorial for cross-media public debate research in the MS will be created.
-The tutorial will be aimed at university level students with an interest in exploring the public debate surrounding their research topic.
+Lastly, two Media Suite tutorials will be created.
+The first of these will be a hands-on tutorial for cross-media public debate research in the Media Suite.
+This tutorial will be aimed at university level students with an interest in exploring the public debate surrounding their research topic.
+Secondly, a tool criticism tutorial will be created in which media scholars are invited to reflect on the limitations of exploring a visual data archive using search and visualization techniques of ARS metadata.

 Project info